BAFurtado/eco_cars/Notes.md

 ### Importante take aways!

+** Nova rodada de conferência para September 29.

+1. Continuo sem saber como implementar a linha do item C.22: "Firm i will decide to abandon technology j according to probabilities that depend on ROIij and **the total number of periods** in which the firm has developed technology j: the lower the return on investment of technology j, the higher its probability of being abandoned, and the **longer the experience has lasted, the harder it is to abandon**"

+@andrugo7: Podes pensar como implementar isso (matematicamente)?
+Acho que faltou na fórmula/descrição, mas é relevante.
+Deve ser o ROI * alguma coisa (1 - 1/num de anos)?

+2. Segunda coisa mais relevante, penso, é o IVA a ser descontado do preço do imóvel e recolhido para ente público.
+Based on this as well: "The VAT benefits are used as a benchmark for the other scenarios with government regulation.36" 4.1

-**Tudo conferido, pequenos ajustes, mas: continua índice de greens bem  maior que o reportado no artigo **
+**Tudo conferido, pequenos ajustes, mas: continua índice de greens maior que o reportado no artigo **

 0. O Cleanness do carro estava como 1/drive_range, mas é 1/emmissions.
 Troquei.